YasirKhan1811/PowerBI/Case Study: Analyzing Customer Churn in Power BI.md

 Disclaimer: This repository project is for my own practice and a reference for later use.
 For the real experience and certificate, get this hands-on course on [DataCamp](https://app.datacamp.com/learn/courses/case-study-analyzing-customer-churn-in-power-bi).

+---
+### Data Analysis Process in Power BI
+1. Perform a data check
+2. Ask yourself different business questions and explore the data
+3. Discover insights and visualize them using suitable visualizations
+4. Build a dashboard or story so you can cohessively share the information
+5. Organize a session with stakeholders and walk them through the dashboard or story
+---

 ## Step 01: Data Check
 The first step in any analysis is doing a data check.
 First, we will create **two measures** to check whether the count of customer ids is equal to the count of unique customer ids.
 This is to check if there are duplicate rows.